-The drum sander consists of the sander itself, a large dust bag, and a drum on which you attach large sheets of sanding paper.
+The drum sander consists of the sander itself, a large dust bag, and a drum on which you attach large belts of sanding paper.
 Be absolutely sure to buy the sanding paper at the tool rental yard—you probably won't find it at your local Home Depot or Lowe's and certainly won't find it at a local hardware store.
 The rental yard employees will recommend at least three gradations of coarse, medium, and fine sanding paper.
 It is better to overbuy sanding paper, as most rental yards will buy back unused paper (best to confirm this with them).

 The drum sander rips off the bad spots, the high spots, stains, paint splotches—you name it—from your floor.
 It truly will take the floor down to bare wood.
 Unfortunately, if you're not careful, you can carve unsightly, permanent grooves in the wood.
 It's easy to strip off a quarter inch of wood without even noticing it.

-After using the drum sander, the next step is to smooth out the wood with a vibrating sander, although another option is to use a large orbital sander also available at the tool rental yard.
+After using the drum sander, the next step is to smooth out the wood with a vibrating sander, although another option is to use a large random orbit sander also available at the tool rental yard.
 Either the vibrating or the orbital sander will take your hardwood down to its smoothest finish.

 Roughly the same size as the drum sander and also employing a dust bag, the vibrating sander will come as a welcome relief from the drum sander.
 It's lighter, there's less danger of hurting the wood, and because of the vibrating motion, it's easier to move across the floor.